 Santa Fe Financial Corporation, a Nevada corporation, ("Santa Fe" or the "Company") owns approximately 68.8% of the outstanding common shares of Portsmouth Square, Inc. ("Portsmouth"), a public company.
-Santa Fe is a 79.9%-owned subsidiary of The InterGroup Corporation ("InterGroup"), a public company.
-InterGroup also directly owns approximately 12.5% of the common stock of Portsmouth.
+Santa Fe is an 80.5%-owned subsidiary of The InterGroup Corporation ("InterGroup"), a public company.
+InterGroup also directly owns approximately 12.9% of the common stock of Portsmouth, a public company.